 Rio's (Walnut & 11th).
 Mexican food and margaritas; another favorite climber hangout.

 After climbing in the Flatirons, try the Dark Horse.
 Not bad for brews and pub food and just a mile or two from Chautauqua E on Baseline.
 Pitchers are about $10 and less for happy hour, when appetizers are 1/2 price as well.
 Best buffalo wings in Boulder.
 A Big burger + basket of fries is $4 for Burger Madness every other night.

 The menu is more upscale ($9-15), the food great, and the beer just as good.
 Tuesday is Pint-Night- $4 for the first one, $2 for refills, and you keep the pint logo glass.

-For the slightly-more-adventuresome palates, consider Ras Kasas - Ethiopian (~30th & Pearl), Tandoori Grill (near Neptune's), Mataam Fez - Moroccan (2226 Pearl St), Khow Tahi Cafe - Thai (1600 Broadway), Sushi Tora (2014 10th), Red Lion (38472 Boulder Canyon), Narayan's - Nepali (4800 Baseline), or Wahoo's Fish Taco (2790 Pearl).
+For the slightly-more-adventuresome palates, consider Ras Kasas - Ethiopian (new location), Tandoori Grill (near Neptune's), Mataam Fez - Moroccan (unfortunately, it closed), Khow Tahi Cafe - Thai (1600 Broadway), Sushi Tora (2014 10th), Red Lion (unfortunately, it closed), Narayan's - Nepali (unfortunately, it closed), or Wahoo's Fish Taco (2790 Pearl).
+Beer:

 You can look at the NOAA

 By Air - you can fly into Denver International Airport (DIA) which lies probably 1 1/4 hours time from Boulder.
 You can fly into Jefferson County Airport (private and small planes) which lies probably 15 minutes SE of Boulder.